Adding/Dropping or Withdrawing from a Course

 Courses are considered for transfer credit based on the following:

-Course equivalency is determined by a course description review, the nature of the course and its learning outcomes, and how it compares to similar courses offered at RMCAD.
-Liberal Arts, or general studies, courses that have been found equivalent will be transferred in with a “C-” or better.
-Studio courses (foundations and BFA department-specific studio courses) that have been found equivalent will be transferred with grades of “B-” or better.
+Course equivalency is determined by a course description review, depends on the nature of the course, and how it compares to similar courses offered at RMCAD.
+Liberal Arts courses that have been found equivalent will be accepted in transfer when grades of “C” or better have been earned.
+Studio courses (foundations and department-specific courses) that have been found equivalent will be accepted in transfer when grades of “B” or better have been earned.
 Remedial courses, or courses not offered at the college level, are not transferable.
 RMCAD has access to an extensive library of course catalogs and course descriptions from most schools across the nation and we will attempt to locate course descriptions for prior courses in order to determine course equivalency.
 It is helpful, however, for prospective students to submit course syllabi and descriptions for prior coursework whenever possible, as it is ultimately a student’s responsibility to provide information as it relates to prior schooling.

 Digital media and other computer- or technology-based courses are considered for transfer provided they were completed within the last two years prior to the date of matriculation.
 Once the two-year period has lapsed, credit is contingent upon the evaluation of the Department Chair to determine if the course satisfactorily meets current standards and practices in the discipline.